How to Set Alarm on Apple Watch to Vibrate Only

 How to Set Alarm on Apple Watch That's Completely Silent

 Unfortunately, there's no way to make a silent alarm on Apple Watch without setting the entire watch to Silent mode, but it's still a great solution for those who keep their Apple Watch set to Silent mode anyway!
 You can quickly adjust this setting in your Apple Watch's Control Center.
+If you like learning about your Apple Watch, be sure to sign up for our free Tip of the Day!
 Now, here's how to set your Apple Watch alarm to vibrate only:

 1. Press the Side button to open the Apple Watch Control Center.